mrocklin/thesis/trs-motivation.md

         return term.args[0].args[0]  # unpack both `log` and `exp`
 ~~~~~~~~~~

 We appreciate that this transformation is isolated and compact.
 The function `unpack_log_exp_if_real` may be one of a large set of transformations, each of which transform terms to other, possibly better terms.
 This approach of many small `term -> term` functions isolates the mathematics from the coordination of the functions.
-A mathematical programmer may easily encode several such functions without thinking about how they are applied while an algorithmic programmer may develop sophisticated systems to coordinate these many functions without thinking about what math they represent.
+A mathematical programmer may easily encode several such functions without thinking about how they are applied while an algorithmic programmer may develop sophisticated systems to coordinate these many functions without thinking about the math they represent.